-I think one of my most favorite historical figures to learn about in second grade is Jackie Robinson.
+I think one of my most favorite historical figures to teach in second grade is Jackie Robinson.
 I always found him to be such a fascinating man.
-Also, because he was a baseball player, he was pretty high interest for my students – especially some of my boys!
+Also, because he was a baseball player, he scored pretty high interest for my students – especially some of my boys!

-To set the stage for segregation, since for many of my students it was (thankfully) very hard to relate to, we watched a video clip of the Sneeches by Dr. Seuss.
-It is a great, child friendly example of segregation and discrimination (“They had no stars upon ‘thars!”).
+To set the stage for segregation, since for many of my students it was (thankfully) very hard to relate to, we watched a video clip of The Sneetches by Dr. Seuss.
+It is a great, child-friendly example of segregation and discrimination (“They had no stars upon ‘thars!”).

 It is a beautiful story about a friendship between two boys in a rural area during the Civil Rights movement.
 One of the characters is white and the other is African American.
-In the middle of the book, “a new law” will allow his best friend to come with him to the public pool.
-Both boys are thrilled, until they realize that sometimes it takes more than a law for change…and they try to make a little change themselves.
+In the middle of the book, “a new law” is put in place that will allow the best friends to go to the public pool together.
+Both boys are thrilled until they realize that sometimes it takes more than a law for change…and they try to make a little change themselves.

 A beautiful story to introduce Jackie Robinson is the book Teammates by Peter Golenbock.

-I wanted a biography about Jackie Robinson with lots of text features.
-I did find this one.
+I also wanted a biography of Jackie Robinson with lots of text features.
+I found this one.

 Do you have any favorite books about Jackie Robinson?